 - In practice there will be some days when the numbers of vehicles will be less, balanced by days during which there will be more to achieve the total possible extraction in the anticipated time period.
 The practicalities of loading vehicles leaving the site and unloading vehicles arriving with fill material are such, however, that on days when there will be more movements than the average, the variation will not be extreme and a maximum of around 60 HGV movements per day would be a practical limit, balanced by days when there would be less activity. - The effects of the development can therefore be summarised as in the first 5 years the combined extraction and reinstatement works would result in an average of around 37 HGV movements per day (less than 5 in / 5 out per hour) and a practical maximum of 60 HGV movements per day (7.5 in / 7.5 out per hour) with days when there would be less traffic to balance the days when there was more than the average rate.
-In the 6th year the final reinstatement works will result in an average of around 17 HGV movements per day (2 in / 2 out per hour) with the same practical limit (which if achieved would considerably reduce the number of days when there would be HGV activity. - 3.13 Once at the A588 junction the HGV's can go in either direction. - 3.14 There is a Department for Transport Traffic Count site on the A588 just to the east of Lancaster Road and the flows recorded here can be taken to be representative of the flows on the A588 passing the Lancaster Road junction. - 3.15 The most recent pre-covid restriction count in 2019 showed an average daily traffic flow (both ways combined) of 6035 vehicles with 115 HGV's and 31 Buses and coaches. - During 2020 the flows reduced considerably due to the covid restrictions.
-As these have now lifted assuming present day levels of traffic are now fully returned to precovid levels (when in reality with home-working etc is still unlikely to be the case) gives a robust basis for comparing the effects of the development during the life of the scheme. - 3.17 The A588 average daily traffic flows are based on a 7 day week.
+In the 6th year the final reinstatement works will result in an average of around 17 HGV movements per day (2 in / 2 out per hour) with the same practical limit (which if achieved would considerably reduce the number of days when there would be HGV activity. - 3.13 At all times, the HGV activity would be well under the level at which an Air Quality Assessment would be required. - 3.14 Once at the A588 junction the HGV's can go in either direction. - 3.15 There is a Department for Transport Traffic Count site on the A588 just to the east of Lancaster Road and the flows recorded here can be taken to be representative of the flows on the A588 passing the Lancaster Road junction. - 3.16 The most recent pre-covid restriction count in 2019 showed an average daily traffic flow (both ways combined) of 6035 vehicles with 115 HGV's and 31 Buses and coaches. - During 2020 the flows reduced considerably due to the covid restrictions.
+As these have now lifted assuming present day levels of traffic are now fully returned to precovid levels (when in reality with home-working etc is still unlikely to be the case) gives a robust basis for comparing the effects of the development during the life of the scheme. - 3.18 The A588 average daily traffic flows are based on a 7 day week.
 As the proposed development will not operate at weekends the above development flows need to be adjusted.
-On a 7 day week basis the development would result in a two-way Annual Average Daily Traffic (AADT) flow of 52 HGV's (26 Arriving and 26 departing) during the main 5 year extraction and reinstatement works period. - 3.18 If this traffic splits equally at the A588 junction the existing AADT flow of 6035 vehicles will increase to 6061 (a 0.5% increase).
-The HGV / PSV content of the traffic would increase from 146 to 172 which would be 2.8% of the total flow.
+On a 7 day week basis the development would result in a two-way Annual

+Average Daily Traffic (AADT) flow of 52 HGV's (26 Arriving and 26 departing) during the main 5 year extraction and reinstatement works period.

-3.19 Such total flows and HGV / PSV content are very low for an A-class route and the A588 will have no difficulties accommodating the development traffic.
+- 3.19 If this traffic splits equally at the A588 junction the existing AADT flow of 6035 vehicles will increase to 6061 (a 0.5% increase).
+The HGV / PSV content of the traffic would increase from 146 to 172 which would be 2.8% of the total flow. - 3.20 Such total flows and HGV / PSV content are very low for an A-class route and the A588 will have no difficulties accommodating the development traffic.